Gippsland: Climate

 The climate of Gippsland is temperate and generally humid, except in the central region around Sale, where annual rainfall averages around 600 mm.
 In the Strzelecki Ranges annual rainfall can be as high as 1500 mm, while on the high mountains of East Gippsland it probably reaches similar levels – much of it falling as snow.
 In lower levels east of the Snowy River, mean annual rainfall is typically about 900–950 mm and less variable than in the coastal districts of New South Wales.
 Mean maximum temperatures in lower areas range from 24 °C in January to 15 °C in July.
 In the highlands of the Baw Baw Plateau and the remote Errinundra Plateau, temperatures range from a maximum of 18 °C to a minimum of 8 °C. However, in winter, mean minima in these areas can be as low as -4 °C, leading to heavy snowfalls that often isolate the Errinundra Plateau between June and October.

+Flora and fauna

+Gippsland is home to many species of flora and fauna.
+Animals that live there include the swamp wallaby, koala, echidna and wombat.

+Native plants and trees include grass trees (Xanthorrhoea australis), which provide a valuable food source of nectar, pollen, larvae and seeds for birds, insects and mammals.